miurahr/drupal-openlayers/README.txt

  Description
 =====================================
-The OpenLayers module creates an API to use in Drupal.  (needs more)
+OpenLayers is a suite of module to help integrate the OpenLayers JS library within Drupal.
+At it's core, it provides a simple API to create maps with PHP arrays and display them where you like.

+There are a number of modules that add on more functionality.
+  * Preset UI - Creates a user interface to make map arrays which can be used in various places
+  * Layers - Adds multiple layer types and layers that can be used in maps
+  * Behaviors - Adds extra functionality to maps like Popups and Tooltips
+  * CCK - Allows integration with CCK so that geo data can be inputted via a map
+  * Views - Allows data to be displayed on a map via Views
+  * Filters - Creates a filter to replace
+    [openlayers preset_name] with a map.

  Installation
 =====================================
  1) Normal Drupal module installation

  2) Set OpenLayers Source at: admin/settings/openlayers
     It is suggested to download the library and use it locally for performance.
-   For OpenLayers 2.8 Library, set to: http://openlayers.org/dev/OpenLayers.js

  3) You can set defaults at: admin/settings/openlayers/defaults

  Documentation
 =====================================
-* API:
+* See docs/ directory.
-  docs/API.txt
-  docs/THEMING.txt
-  docs/HOOKS.txt

  Authors/Credits